-The Debt Capacity Advisory Committee ("Committee" or "DCAC") is required pursuant to Section 2.2-2713 of the Code of Virginia to annually review the Commonwealth's taxsupported debt and submit to the Governor and General Assembly an estimate of the maximum amount of new tax-supported debt that prudently may be authorized and issued for the next two years.
+The Debt Capacity Advisory Committee ("Committee" or "DCAC") is required pursuant to Section 2.2-2713 of the Code of Virginia to annually review the Commonwealth's tax-supported debt and submit to the Governor and General Assembly an estimate of the maximum amount of new tax-supported debt that prudently may be authorized and issued for the next two years.
 In addition, the Committee is required to annually review the Commonwealth's moral obligation debt and other debt for which the Commonwealth has a contingent or limited liability.
-I am pleased to present the report for 2015.
+I am pleased to present the report for 2017.

-Based on the debt capacity model, the Committee estimates that up to \$603 million in additional debt could be authorized and issued in fiscal years 2016 and 2017.
-This amount will cause projections of debt service as a percent of blended revenues over the ten-year model horizon to exceed five percent in five years and to be below in five years.
+Based on the debt capacity model, the Committee estimates that up to \$580 million in additional debt could be authorized and issued in each of fiscal years 2018 and 2019.
+While this is the average amount that will allow the projection of debt service as a percentage of blended revenues to remain at or below five-percent during the 10-year model horizon, it will also mean that projected debt service will exceed five-percent in five years and fall below that threshold in five years, should \$580 million be authorized and issued each year.
 This solution is based on a number of issuance assumptions contained in the model.
 Accordingly, if the assumptions change, the resulting capacity will also change.

-The Honorable Terence R. McAuliffe The Honorable G. Paul Nardo The Honorable Susan Clarke Schaar December 18, 2015 Page 2
+The Honorable Terence R. McAuliffe The Honorable G. Paul Nardo The Honorable Susan Clarke Schaar December 20, 2017 Page 2